manirajbathula/EmployeeList/README.md

 2. Pre-requisites:
   1. Install the above Nuget Packages in your project
-  2. Run the db Script files to generate the required 3 tables and 1 Stored Procedure.
+  2. Run the db Script files in SQL Server Management Studio to generate the required 3 tables(tables_scripts.txt) and 1 Stored Procedure.(usp_GetEmployeeDetails.txt)
   3. make sure you have the sample image files in project wwwroot/images folder.

 3. Usage: